salma-achour/salma-achour/README.md

 #### About me:

--  :woman: :eyeglasses: :computer: :bar_chart: I’m a Data Science student at [ESPRIT](https://esprit.tn/) working towards a computer science engineering degree.
+-  :woman: :eyeglasses: :computer: :bar_chart: I’m a  computer science engineer specializing in Data Science and AI.
-- :eyes: I’m currently looking for an end of studies internship in the field of Data Science and Machine Learning.
+- :eyes: I’m currently looking for a new position in the field of Data Science and Machine Learning.
 - 🤔 I'm interested in Artificial Intelligence, Computer Vision and Natural Language Processing.
 - 💼 My goal is to apply my knowledge of Data Science and Artificial Intelligence in doing research  :mag: in the medical   :hospital::mask: and/or the pharmaceutical :pill: :syringe: field.
-- :e-mail: Please email via salma.achour@esprit.tn to reach me.
+- :e-mail: Please email via ssalmachour.sa@gmail.com to reach me.
 - 📝 See my [Resume](https://drive.google.com/file/d/1glC7aNaVn6GiKVRydlBjR0m9y-xBSoLs/view?usp=sharing) to get more info.